hankbao/libreboot/docs/gnulinux/configuring_parabola.md

 Then, update the system:\
 \# **pacman -Syu**

-**Before installing packages with \'pacman -S\', always update first, using the notes above.**
+**Before installing packages with 'pacman -S', always update first, using the notes above.**

 Keep an eye out on the output, or read it in /var/log/pacman.log.